Search for Dark Matter Annihilation to gamma-rays from SPT-SZ selected Galaxy Clusters: Introduction

 \section{Introduction}

 The dark matter problem is one of the most outstanding unsolved problems in Astrophysics~\cite{Jungman,Bertone2005,BertoneHooper,Bosma}.
 Although a large number of observations have pointed to a concordance model of the universe, which consists of about 25\% cold dark matter~\cite{Planck20}, the identity of the cold dark matter candidate is unknown.
 One of the most well motivated and widely studied dark matter candidate is a weakly interacting massive particle (WIMP), which is a hypothetical stable particle, assumed to be a Majorana fermion with masses in the GeV-TeV range and weak-scale interactions~\cite{Weinberg77,Jungman,Bertone2005}.
 The most well motivated WIMP candidate is the lightest supersymmetric particle, which is usually the neutralino~\cite{Ellis84}.
 Such a hypothetical particle has velocity averaged cross-section given by $ \langle \sigma v \rangle \approx 3 \times 10^{-26} \rm{cm^{3} sec^{-1}}$.
 This cross-section yields the correct relic abundance, and enables the WIMP to decouple from the rest of the universe at non-relativistic velocities, thereby providing all the right properties needed for a cold dark matter candidate~\cite{Jungman,Bertone2005,Dasgupta}.
-There are two kinds of experiments designed to look for signatures of WIMPs.
+There are three kinds of experiments designed to look for signatures of WIMPs.
 The first type of search involves direct detection of WIMPs, where one looks for signatures of WIMP scattering with nuclei in an underground experiment~\cite{Schumann}.
-The second search is referred to as indirect detection~\cite{Cirelli,Donato14}, where one looks for signatures of WIMP annihilation into secondary particles such as such as neutrinos~\cite{Desai04}, positrons~\cite{Cholis}, anti-protons~\cite{Heisig}, radio waves~\cite{Chan}, and gamma-rays~\cite{Funk2015}.
+The second search is referred to as indirect detection~\cite{Zeldovich80,Cirelli,Donato14}, where one looks for signatures of WIMP annihilation into secondary particles such as such as neutrinos~\cite{Desai04}, positrons~\cite{Cholis}, anti-protons~\cite{Heisig}, radio waves~\cite{Chan}, and gamma-rays~\cite{Funk2015}.
+Finally, one can also look for dark matter signatures at particle colliders such as LHC~\cite{colliders}.

 In this work, we search for dark matter annihilation to gamma-rays using galaxy clusters.
 Galaxy clusters are the most massive gravitationally bound and virialized structures in the Universe and act as a unique laboratory to probe cosmology~\cite{Kravtsov2012, Allen2011, Vikhlininrev} and fundamental Physics~\cite{Bohringer16,Desai18, Boraalpha, BoraDesaiCDDR, BoraDM}.
 Most of the mass of galaxy clusters (80-85\%) is made up of dark matter~\cite{Allen2011}.
 Therefore, galaxy clusters are the largest reservoirs of dark matter and hence provide excellent targets in looking for signatures of dark matter annihilation~\cite{Profumo05}.